Andrewpensoneault/Intro-Parallel-Computing/README.md

-# Intro-Parallel-Computing
+# Introduction to Parallel Computing
-Notes from the Lecture series at the University of Iowa
+Notes from the Introduction to Parallel Computing Lecture series at the University of Iowa